 - Review client and customer feedback.

-Do you regularly reflect on the health of your organization?
-Do you know how healthy it is?
-What do you need to do to improve it?
-It is a small investment to find the answers, but left unattended it will cost dearly.
+Do you reflect on the health of your organization, how healthy it is and what you need to do to improve it?
+It is a small investment to find the answers, but ignore it and it will cost dearly.